|Founded||15 War March 2432 LE|

 Today, the city still holds a good size population of storm and cloud giants with ancient bloodlines tracing back to the first storm giant and cloud giant families - a group called the Heinjar Sorgny.
 The leader of the city has the title Storm Duke, which harks back to the days of Aslauthroa when the kingdom was headed by a storm king and queen with storm dukes under them controlling the nation's five principalities.

-Griddrir is built on the largest earthmote in the realm, a massive floating landmass called Gurnskolf.
+Griddrir is built on Bal-Kriav's largest earth mote, a massive floating landmass called Gurnskolf.
 As a result, the only way to reach it is by skyship, magic, or by traveling up the Kernsking Koils.
 The latter route can be particularly hazardous without protection from the local wildlife or marauding bands of giants.

 Griddrir and the Khazarkar Empire have a long standing animosity that dates to the early part of the Second Epoch when the the slave skiffs of Gurnskolf raided the land below, carrying off captives and whatever else they wanted.
 At the time, the Khazarkars were pushing west across Cinazan, so they were quite vulnerable to raids.
 The growing might of the empire ended up bringing their raiding and slaving to an end - the Khazarkars stated it simply, "face genocidal destruction or change your ways".
 The giants stopped, but their hunger for more minions continued.
 They started inter-breeding their slaves, had them co-habit, and giving them a lot more freedom to interact, basically making them the lowest class citizens on pitiful "near slave" wages.
 This allowed Griddrir to sustain and increase the population, with them actively encouraging copulations with money.
 This inter-breeding of khazarkars, was a great affront to them, a violation of the Khazarkar Purity Edict.
 One that to this day, they have never forgave.
 When the Khazarkar's got their own skyships they forced them to stop the practice and free all the Khazarkars, which under threat of skyships ten times their numbers, they did.